VitorGoatman/geomancer/README.md

 ## License

-This program is licensed under the Unlicense license.
+This program is unlicensed under the Unlicense unlicense.